Landscape restoration options form

-- A week prior to the project Denver Water will mark the location of water lines with blue spray paint and a utility locate company will follow marking the locations of other buried utilities such as natural gas lines and telecommunication lines.
+- About a week before the project begins, Denver Water will mark the location of water lines with blue spray paint.
+A utility locate company will then mark locations of other buried utilities such as natural gas and telecommunication lines.

-- No parking signs will be placed at the work site one to two days prior to the start of the project.
+- Signs blocking parking spaces will be placed at the work site a couple of days prior to work.
 Storm water protection materials also will be installed.

-- The street will be cut and/or asphalt milled.
+- The street will be cut and/or milled.

-- Crews will install the new water main.
+- Crews will dig a trench and install the new water main.

 - The new main will be disinfected and pressure–tested.

-- After the new main has passed these tests, crews will return and connect service lines, fire hydrants and fire lines to the new main.
+- After the new main passes these tests, crews will return and connect service lines, fire hydrants and fire lines to the new main.